 The key to beacon marketing is, as the name suggests, the beacons themselves.
 These Bluetooth-enabled devices are used to repeatedly ‘ping’ a device (typically a smartphone) and, using triangulation and a variety of other technological methods, can detect a user’s position within an indoor location.
-Systems such as Pointr’s Deep Location® platform are considerably more advanced than just basic triangulation, and can pinpoint a position (as well as granular detail such as which way a user is facing) with far greater accuracy.
+Systems such as Pointr’s Deep Location® are considerably more advanced than just basic triangulation, and can pinpoint a position (as well as granular detail such as which way a user is facing) with far greater accuracy.

 Learn how retailers are delivering world class experiences for their customers with Pointr's guide to Store Mode.

 Once the device or app has ascertained the user’s position, it can correspond with the app and, based on location, trigger a number of different marketing messages.
 The precise location that triggers the marketing message can vary.
 In some cases, it might be a particular location in a retail store.
 In others, it might be a wider area, meaning that any customer within a certain ‘zone’ will receive the message (commonly referred to as ‘proximity beacon marketing’ or ‘geofencing’).